kuliyhog/Avanade_Unity/README.md

 3. Fill in the blanks in the ServerSettings.cs with the information required.

-3. Copy and paste the ServerSettings.cs file into your ```Assets/Scripts/``` folder along with the other scripts
+4. Copy and paste the ServerSettings.cs file into your ```Assets/Scripts/``` folder along with the other scripts

-4. Import project into Unity
+5. Import project into Unity

-5. And you're set to further develop on this application!
+6. And you're set to further develop on this application!

+## 2. To deploy the application

+1. Simply download the apk and install it on your android device with Nougat 7.0 or higher that supports Google ARCore.